 Fall Recruiting begins in August of each year and ends sometime in October.
 Fall Recruiting is open to second, third, fourth-year and LLM students.
 The program consists of two job search techniques: On-Campus Interviews and Resume Collection.

 For the job search to be meaningful during Fall Recruiting, students should focus on their general areas of interest and thoroughly research the employer prior to their initial contact.
-Although CAAS maintains files of employer brochures and other resources to assist in research, many students find that an employer's website is frequently the best source of information.
+Although CAS maintains files of employer brochures and other resources to assist in research, many students find that an employer's website is frequently the best source of information.